pcasaes/kafka-workshop/README.md

 ## Be mindful of setting up a cleanup policy

 By default topics will retain all messages.
 Make sure this is what you want.
-Other wise setup `delete` or `compact` (or both comma separated) in the topic config `cleanup.policy`.
+Otherwise setup `delete` or `compact` (or both comma separated) in the topic config `cleanup.policy`.

 ## Configure segment size properly

 Kafka saves all records into segments.
-By default a segment is closed once a it reaches 1 week in age or 1GB, whichever comes first.
+By default a segment is closed once it reaches 1 week in age or 1GB in size, whichever comes first.
 This might trouble your cleanup configuration.
 If you're using the `delete` cleanup policy a single unexpired records will keep an entire segment from being deleted.
 This policy acts on entire segments and not individual records.